-Raptors in Washington are split into two families: Falconidae (true falcons and kestrels) and Accipitridae (consisting of all other raptors noted in the above paragraph) (BirdWeb 2024).
-Falcons are some of the fastest flying birds in the state, aided by their long tails and pointed wings.
-Their prey ranges from other avian species that they catch in air, to small mammals, ground-dwelling birds, and insects, and they nearly always use their feet to catch their prey.
+Raptors in Washington are split into two families: Falconidae, which includes true falcons and kestrels, and Accipitridae which includes eagles, goshawks, harriers, hawks, and kites (BirdWeb 2025; Cornell Lab of Ornithology 2025).
+Falcons are some of the fastest flying birds in Washington, aided by their long tails and pointed wings.
+Falcon habitats are diverse, ranging from open areas, cliffs, suburban towns, agricultural lands, riparian areas, boreal forests, and mountainous areas.
+Falcon prey includes other avian species that they catch in air, small mammals, ground-dwelling birds, and insects.
 Falcons are typically monogamous, and the females are larger than the males.
-Their young are not precocial, so extended parental care is common.
-Their habitats are diverse, ranging from open areas, cliffs, suburban towns, agricultural lands, riparian areas, boreal forests, and mountainous areas.
+Their young are altricial, so extended parental care is common.

-Other raptors found in Washington (hawks, kites, harriers, goshawks, osprey, and eagles) are all diurnal hunters that catch their prey with their feet (BirdWeb 2024).
+Other raptors found in Washington (eagles, goshawks, harriers, hawks, kites, and osprey) are diurnal hunters that catch their prey with their feet (BirdWeb 2025).
 Like falcons, the females are larger than the males and they form long-term monogamous pairs that take care of their young for extended periods of time.
 Many species in this family are migratory, and they generally follow ridgelines to take advantage of updrafts when flying south.
 Their habitats are diverse, ranging from open areas, mature sloped coniferous forests, estuaries, marshes, lakes, rivers, grasslands, agricultural lands, deciduous forests, urban and suburban areas, prairies, sagebrush desert, shrubsteppe, tundra, boreal forest, and rocky cliffs.
-Raptor use of an area may be substantial if the area contains high prey density, usually in the form of ground squirrels, pocket gophers, and rabbits (WEST 2006).
+Raptor use of an area is higher in locations containing high prey species density (WEST 2006).